bytescout/pdf-co-api-samples/PDF Make Searchable API/PHP/Make Searchable PDF From Uploaded File/README.md

-## How to PDF make searchable API in PHP with PDF.co Web API

-### The tutorial shows how to PDF make searchable API in PHP

-Sample source code below will show you how to cope with a difficult task like PDF make searchable API in PHP.
-What is PDF.co Web API?
-It is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## How to PDF make searchable API in PHP with PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
-It can help you to PDF make searchable API in your PHP application.

-Fast application programming interfaces of PDF.co Web API for PHP plus the instruction and the code below will help you quickly learn how to PDF make searchable API.
-In order to implement the functionality, you should copy and paste this code for PHP below into your code editor with your app, compile and run your application.
-This basic programming language sample code for PHP will do the whole work for you to PDF make searchable API.

-Free trial version of PDF.co Web API is available on our website.
-Documentation and source code samples are included.

 ## REQUEST FREE TECH SUPPORT